wooilahn/Graduate-Projects/Readme.md

 10. The lack of detailed information on the restaurant might cause the order failure(meaning unsavory food).
 (P12, P25) [MEDIUM]
     Solution) Ask a review of restaurants along with an evaluation function for the meal-mates, and provide this information for the users.

-11. It is too difficult to find the trolls with quantitative rating scores only (P13) [MEDIUM]
+11. It is too difficult to find trolls with quantitative rating scores only (P13) [MEDIUM]
     Solution) When evaluating the meal-mates, write down a simple reason so that qualitative evaluation can be evaluated as well.

 12. It's hard to find the postings for the menu we want.
 (P14, P16) [MEDIUM]